-The Central Bank of Ireland is responsible for the supervision of the credit and financial institutions, including VASPs operating in and from Ireland.
+The Central Bank of Ireland is responsible for the supervision of credit and financial institutions, including SAPs operating in and out of Ireland.

-One of the notable efforts for encouraging the growth of the cryptocurrency industry in Ireland is the creation of Blockchain Ireland, an industry innovation network that supports the development of the blockchain sector by sharing information, organising events and promoting success stories with the aim to establish Ireland as a knowledge hub for cryptoasset businesses.
+One notable effort to promote the growth of the cryptocurrency industry in Ireland is the creation of the Irish Blockchain, an innovative network industry that supports the development of the blockchain sector by sharing information, organising events and promoting successful stories to create Ireland as a knowledge hub for cryptoasset businesses.

-VASPs are companies that supply the following services:
+VASPs are companies that provide the following services: